koushik-elite/Deep-Learning-Animal-Classification-using-TensorFlow/README.md

 Deep Learning Animal Classification using TensorFlow

+Deep Learning - Beginner Challenge from HackerEarth (https://www.hackerearth.com/challenge/competitive/deep-learning-beginner-challenge/)

+## Identify the Animal

+### Problem Statement

+Wildlife images captured in a field represent a challenging task while classifying animals since they appear with a different pose, cluttered background, different light and climate conditions, different viewpoints, and occlusions.
+Additionally, animals of different classes look similar.
+All these challenges necessitate an efficient algorithm for classification.

+In this challenge, you will be given 19,000 images of 30 different animal species.
+Given the image of the animal, your task is to predict the probability for every animal class.
+The animal class with the highest probability means that the image belongs to that animal class.

 I am using TensorFlow to do image classification here is the Blog and which i learned https://codelabs.developers.google.com/codelabs/tensorflow-for-poets/#0